horiacristescu/romanian-diacritic-restoration/README.md

 Other approaches are usually based on ngram-models.
 I tried to count word ngrams up to size 3 in a corpus of 1Gb of cleaned up text.
 The ngram model solves a large portion of the diacritics well but nowhere near the neural model, it was too brittle.
 Counting larger ngrams would have been hard and the tables very sparse.
 In reality it is too hard to find ngrams in the wild for all possible word combinations.

+## Website

+I used Klein as backend and jQuery with plain HTML/CSS for the front end.
+The theme was based on Bootstrap.

 ## Other Romanian diacritic restoration services:
 - http://diacritice.ai/
 - http://plagiarisma.net/ro/spellcheck.php